Christchurch Garden City Trust presents

 22.02.12.
 Post quake, boarded house, Alloway St

-Tributes that sunny day: 1 000s of flowers on orange, plastic, road cones in red zone areas & on other roads I passed, like River Rd & Dallington Tce: agapanthus, hydrangeas, roses, lilies, many other flowers & fern leaves.
+Tributes that sunny day: 1 000s of flowers on orange-plastic-road-cones in red-zone areas & on other roads I passed, like River Rd & Dallington Tce: agapanthus, hydrangeas, roses, lilies, other flowers & fern leaves.
 Rosemary for remembrance too.
-Posies on power poles also honoured the dead.
+Posies on power-poles honoured the dead.

 22.02.12.
 Red zone house, Prestwick St / Avonside Dr